day8/re-frame/docs/API.md

 ## The re-frame API

 Orientation:
-  1. The API is provided by the [re-frame.core](/src/re_frame/core.cljc) namespace
+  1. The API is provided by [re-frame.core](/src/re_frame/core.cljc) which means:
+     - you should probably browse this namespace sometime
+     - to use re-frame, you'll have to `require` it
-  2. The API is quite small - you'll use less than 10 API functions when writing an app.
+  2. The API is small.
+Writing an app, you'll use less than 10 API functions.
+Maybe just 5.
   3. There's no auto-generated docs [because of this problem](/src/re_frame/core.cljc#L23-L36)
-  4. But below are helpful links to the doc strings of often-used API functions
+  4. But below are links to the doc strings of often-used API functions.

-## Links To API docs
+## Doc Strings For API Functions

 The core API consists of:
   - [dispatch](/src/re_frame/router.cljc#L229-L239), [dispatch-sync](/src/re_frame/router.cljc#L247-L259).
 See also [this FAQ](/docs/FAQs/When-Does-Dispatch-Happen.md)